BlueGranite/Microsoft-R-Resources/hdinsight-r-server-spark/Tutorial.md

 #R Server on Azure HDInsight

+R Server on Azure HDInsight is a convenient way to utilize R in a distributed environment.
+In the following tutorial, you will create an HDInsight cluster that includes R Server using the Azure Portal.
+You will then install RStudio on the R Server edge node.
+Finally, you will use R to manage HDFS resources, change compute contexts, and build models under each context.
+General familiarity with HDInsight, HDFS, and R is assumed.

 ###Objectives
 - Create an R Server on Azure HDInsight cluster
 - Install RStudio on the cluster